megastef/ny/Readme.md

 # ny (fork of n with iojs support)

-Simple flavour of iojs binary management, no subshells, no profile setup, no convoluted api, just _simple_.
+Node and io.js version manager written in bash with no subshells, no profile setup, no convoluted api, just simple.

  ![](https://i.cloudup.com/59cA8VEDae.gif)